-- 1. Clean out one of the volumetric flasks. - Pipet 5.0 mL of an unknown iron solution into the flask.
+- 1. Clean out one of the volumetric flasks. - 2.
+Pipet 5.0 mL of an unknown iron solution into the flask.
 Follow the procedure used in Part 1, steps 2 and 3, to prepare the solution for measurement. - 3.
-Record the absorbance of the solution at λ{max} using the SPECTRONIC 200 Spectrophotometer. - Determine the concentration of iron in the solution mathematically using the value that you calculated for ε and the Beer's Law equation. - 5.
+Measure your sample using the calibration curve obtained in Part 3. - 4.
+Record the absorbance of the unknown iron sample. - 5.
+Use the iron concentration reported by the software to calculate the actual concentration of your unknown iron sample.
 Remember to include the effect of diluting 5 mL of the unknown to 50 mL before you made your measurement when you calculate the concentration of the unknown.